wcarc-on/wcarc-site/presentations/va3ka_ve3cvg_digital_on_hf.md

 <audio src="digital_on_hf/pactor.wav" controls="controls"></audio>

-## WinLink
+## Winlink
 * Winlink 2000 provides a full-featured radio digital message transfer system, [**worldwide**](http://winlink.org/userPositions)
 * Email transfer with attachments, map & text-based position reporting, graphic & text-based weather bulletin services, and emergency communications are now available to the Amateur radio community by linking radio to the Internet using PACTOR on the HF Bands
-* The mobile user, whether on the high seas, jungles of a remote region, or  traveling in an RV,  has the ability to provide family and friends with the state of their safety and well-being along with the joys of their travels.
+* The mobile user, whether on the high seas, jungles of a remote region, or travelling in an RV,  has the ability to provide family and friends with the state of their safety and well-being along with the joys of their travels.
 * **The Winlink 2000 system is currently used for  emergency communications where local or regional  communications are disrupted, including the the loss of the Internet, and where accuracy of information is paramount.**

 ## PACTOR II
 * Robust and powerful PSK mode which operates well under varying conditions
 * Uses strong logic, automatic frequency tracking; it is DSP based
-* As much as 8 times faster then Pactor 1
+* As much as 8 times faster then PACTOR 1
 * Both PACTOR and PACTOR-2 use the same protocol handshake, making the modes compatible

 ## PACTOR III
 * Proprietary mode used for message and traffic handling over an HF radio circuit
-* Use of Pactor-III protocol is limited for NA hams and some other countries due to the very wide bandwidth
+* Use of PACTOR-III protocol is limited for NA hams and some other countries due to the very wide bandwidth
-* Only the embedded hardware (modem) from the German company that owns the rights to this mode, is capable of operating Pactor-III.
+* Only the embedded hardware (modem) from the German company that owns the rights to this mode, is capable of operating PACTOR-III.
 * No software solution available
 * EXPENSIVE modems!